 The first and most obvious advantage of standalone access control systems is cost-effectiveness.
 Since they come at the lower range of the security systems, they are the preferred option for low-budget security plans, for small offices or low-security areas.

 Standalone units are easy to install.
 They come with a quick installation guide so that an average person can install them without incurring additional fees for security specialists.

 A standalone access control unit provides a variety of access options, such as tokens, fobs, cards, and codes, making it easy to manage, and cheap in terms of side equipment.
 They fit multiple architectural layouts and even in difficult access areas.

 Standalone units are highly-scalable.
 Even if you start with only one, you can get new units as your business grows or your security needs become more complex.

-A substantial disadvantage of standalone access control systems is the inability to make changes at one go.
+A substantial disadvantage of standalone access control systems is the inability to make changes centrally.
 When an access control system is connected to a central interface, the software can be used to change data in individual devices with one operation, resulting in identical access levels across the system.
 For example, when the credentials for a delivery person are removed, the removal will affect all points of access, and that person won’t be able to get in unless additionally authorized.
 In contrast, standalone access control systems store data locally and each device will need to be updated manually to implement the same change.

 Best-use cases for standalone access control

-Small businesses that don’t yet need to invest in expensive system integrations can start with a single standalone unit.
+- Small businesses that don’t yet need to invest in expensive system integrations can start with a single standalone unit.

-Physically inaccessible areas that cannot be encompassed with a system solution can be covered by a standalone component.
+- Physically inaccessible areas that cannot be encompassed with a system solution can be covered by a standalone component.